-League of Legends' Mythic and Legendary items: stats, classes, more | Dexerto.com
+League of Legends' Mythic and Legendary items: stats, classes, more - Dexerto

 Damage redirection stops if you have less than 30% health.

-Mikael's Blessing
+Mikael’s Crucible

 - 2100 gold